So you're looking to buy a home, but you're not sure what you can buy. One of the first steps in doing that is to prequalify for a mortgage.

 To prequalify for a mortgage, you'll need to provide the lender with basic information about your income, credit rating, debt load and how much of a down payment you can make.
 You don't have to document these, you're just describing your financial situation so the lender can give you an estimate of how much you could borrow and what sort of rate to expect.
 That's what prequalifying is – an estimate of how much you could borrow.

 That being said, you want to be as accurate as possible with the information you provide.
 It doesn't do you any good to exaggerate your income or credit score, or minimize your debt load.
 You need to provide accurate information to get an accurate estimate of what you can borrow and the rate you can get.

 You can often get prequalified for a home loan online.
 You can go to a lender's web site or use a form such as the one on this page to request a rate quote from lenders.
 Such forms typically let you obtain rates from multiple lenders, which saves time and lets you compare multiple offers.

 Getting prequalified for a mortgage will give you an idea of how much you can borrow and what your monthly mortgage payments might be.
 It does not, however, tell you what you can afford.

 Just because a lender will extend you the credit doesn't mean it's a good idea to borrow the maximum you're allowed.
 You need to look at your overall finances, decide what your other financial needs are and only then decide how much you can afford to spend on a home,

 As noted above, a preapproval is a more formal step than to prequalify for a mortgage.
 You need to fill out a mortgage application, allow the lender to pull your credit score and provide documentation of your income and other finances.

-A preapproval does not guarantee you'll be approved for a mortgage; you could still be turned down if the home you chose does not appraise for an adequate value or if problems are discovered with your application during the underwriting process.
+Getting preapproved for a home loan does not guarantee you'll be approved for the mortgage; you could still be turned down if the home you chose does not appraise for an adequate value or if problems are discovered with your application during the underwriting process.